winkitam/FITE2010/README.md

 - `withdraw()`: Allows the contract owner to withdraw the contract balance.
 The function transfers the contract's balance to the owner's address.
 - `transferOwnership(address newOwner)`: Overrides the transferOwnership function from the Ownable contract to prevent ownership transfer.
 - `transferFrom(address from, address to, uint256 tokenId)`: Overrides the transferFrom function from the ERC721 contract to prevent token transfers.
-- `refund()`: Allows the contract owner to refund all minted NFTs.
-It checks if there are any NFTs to refund and verifies that the contract balance is sufficient.
-The function transfers the specified price to each NFT owner, marks the NFTs as no longer owned, and burns the NFTs.

 ## Web3.js
 The frontend of the ticketing system is built using React and Moralis, a Web3 development platform.
 The frontend code is located in the app.js and index.js files.